Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 d) Verify audit logon events were applied correctly

-1. On AD computer, click Start, point to All Programs, click Accessories, right-click Command Prompt, and then click Run as administrator.
+1. On the AD computer, click Start, point to All Programs, click Accessories, right-click Command Prompt, and then click Run as administrator.

 2. If the User Account Control dialog box appears, click Yes to continue.

-3. Run the following 2 commands.
+3. Run the following two commands.

 auditpol.exe /get /category:"Logon/Logoff"